-The Kansas Development Finance Authority ("KDFA" or the "Finance Authority") was created by the Kansas legislature as a public body politic and corporate, to operate as a full service finance authority to provide financial expertise and services to the State, to streamline debt issuance and provide more efficient execution of financial transactions on behalf of the State and other public and private entities.
+The Kansas Development Finance Authority ("KDFA" or the "Finance Authority") was created by the Kansas legislature as a public corporate entity, to operate as a full service finance authority to provide financial expertise and services to the State, to streamline debt issuance and provide more efficient execution of financial transactions on behalf of the State and other public and private entities.
 KDFA was formed as an independent instrumentality and public corporation, to clearly establish a separate entity from the State of Kansas for purposes of debt issuance in order that the debt transactions KDFA facilitates on behalf of the State and other public and private entities may clearly be characterized as debt of the Authority, and not direct debt of the State of Kansas.
-The Finance Authority issues Private Activity debt to finance hospitals, affordable housing projects, manufacturing, agriculture, etc. and these obligations are solely the obligation of the underlying private entity borrower.
-The Authority's independent public corporate status also serves to contain liability exposure and costs related to its debt issuance and post-issuance administration practices to KDFA, and not the State of Kansas.
+The Finance Authority issues private activity debt to finance hospitals, affordable housing projects, manufacturing, agriculture, etc. These private obligations are solely the responsibility of the underlying private entity borrower.
+The Authority's independent public corporate status also serves to contain liability exposure and costs related to its debt issuance and post-issuance administration practices to the Finance Authority, and not the State of Kansas.

 The Finance Authority has developed significant financial expertise and works on request with the legislature, state agencies and other public and private entities to identify and structure optimal finance transactions for specific transactions.
-KDFA should not be thought of just as a bond issuer as the Authority is authorized to facilitate a broad range of finance activities, transactions and projects, which in addition to bonds, can include lease transactions, note transactions, private placement obligations, and virtually any other type of debt obligation.
-KDFA and the financial professionals we engage have extensive resources and capabilities and can bring advice, guidance and value to most significant finance issues and transactions, especially for projects in excess of \$10 million.
+KDFA should not be thought of just as a bond issuer but as the State's finance entity, authorized to facilitate a broad range of finance activities, transactions and projects, which in addition to bonds, can include lease transactions, note transactions, private placement obligations, and virtually any other type of debt obligation.
+KDFA and the financial professionals we engage have extensive resources and capabilities and can bring advice, guidance and value to most significant finance issues and transactions, especially for projects in excess of \$10 million, and we recommend that the State utilize the Authority's expertise on these financings.

-KDFA developed the first annual debt study a decade ago to provide relevant data to assist policymakers in making financing decisions for the State.
-The purpose of the 2018 Debt Study is to give policymakers a picture of the State's debt position on June 30, 2018.
+KDFA developed the first annual debt study more than a decade ago to provide relevant data to assist policymakers in making financing decisions for the State.
+The purpose of the 2019 Debt Study is to give policymakers a picture of the State's debt position on June 30, 2019.
 It is anticipated that this report will continue to be prepared annually such that the State's debt trends can be monitored.
 Further, the report provides certain projections to help policymakers understand and measure the financial impact of future debt issuance.